 In 2010, the Company acquired by staking a 100% interest in certain Alaska State mineral claims located in the Fairbanks District of Alaska, USA.
-During the current year, the Company allowed all of the claims to lapse and wrote-off the carrying value of \$21,201 in acquisition and expenditures costs incurred on the property.
+During fiscal 2013, the Company allowed the claims to lapse and wrote-off the carrying value of \$21,201 in acquisition costs and exploration expenditures incurred on the property.